mesopelagique/4dbisect/README.md

 An example of script could be found in [`test.sh`](test.sh)

-If you use it, maybe change path of your database inside, by defaulf it use `$HOME/Bisect`
+If you use it, consider changing the path of your database inside the script (by default it use `$HOME/Bisect` path).

 You must launch your test and quit 4d after that, in database method `onStart` you could put

 ```4d
-ON ERR CALL("onError")
+ON ERR CALL("onError") # handle any error ie. ASSERT
 test
 QUIT 4D()
 ```